openvinotoolkit/nncf/docs/styleguide/PyGuide.md

 Automatic code formatting is mandatory for all Python files, but you can disable it for specific cases if required:
   - if you need a specialized order of importing modules;
-  - for large data structures for which autoformatting unnecessarily breaks into lines, e.g. reference data in tests or a list of classes;
+  - for large data structures for which autoformatting unnecessarily breaks into lines, e.g. reference data in tests, class lists or arguments for subprocess;
   - for structures for which formatting helps understanding, such as matrix.

 Example for 'isort':